-Duration:3 Weeks Available through the year
+Duration:3 Weeks

 ESSENTIALS OF WELDING DESIGN

 Welded design, like most technologies, has its own terminology and also has basic rules which need to be followed if a fabrication is to be made efficiently and economically.
 This course equips participants to be able to carry out an effective weld design.